majk1/shellrc/README.md

  * **1.7.4**
    added and linked ipv6-utils.sh with functions: `ipv6_mac_to_ipv6` and `ipv6_ipv6_to_mac`
-   optional `SESSION_TITLE` env var - prefix for terminal title
+   `set-session-title` and `unset-session-titel` functions to set/unset `SESSION_TITLE` env var - prefix for terminal title

  * **1.7.3**
    `gifenc` and `to-stereo.sh` drafts